Tykhyy's Conjecture on finite mapping class group orbits: Background

 Through computer simulations, Benedetto--Goldman were the first to spot a compact component among the real points of the relative character variety of representations of a 4-punctured sphere into $\SL_2\C$~\cite{benedetto-goldman}.
 Their discovery was particularly interesting as they also proved that, for some choices of peripheral parameters, the representations whose conjugacy class belong to this compact component are valued inside $\SL_2\R$, and not into $\SU(2)$.
 They explained that all these compact components are smooth spheres and already hinted at the connection between the corresponding representations and non-embedded \emph{sand clock-shaped quadrilaterals} in the hyperbolic plane.
 These representations have the property of mapping every simple closed curve on the underlying 4-punctured sphere to elliptic elements of $\SL_2\R$.
 In today's terminology, we say that they're \emph{totally elliptic}.
 Cantat--Loray later explained that the compact components of $\SL_2\R$ representations found by Benedetto--Goldman can be equivariantly identified with relative $\SU(2)$-character varieties of 4-punctured spheres using \emph{Okamoto transformations}~\cite{cantat-loray} (we'll expand on this in Section~\ref{sec:finite-orbit-n=4}).

 About two decades after Benedetto--Goldman, Deroin--Tholozan discovered analogous compact components of totally elliptic representations of arbitrary punctured spheres into $\SL_2\R$~\cite{deroin-tholozan}.
 They proved that these compact components are isomorphic to complex projective spaces whose real dimension is twice the number of punctures minus six.
 At the time, they called them \emph{supra-maximal} representations; a name that was later abandoned to avoid confusion with the maximal representations from higher Teichmüller theory.
 They also suggested that these representations can be constructed from \emph{necklaces} of hyperbolic triangles.
 Around the same time, Mondello studied the topology of relative $\psl$-character varieties and used Higgs bundles methods to enumerate their connected components~\cite{mondello}.
 One implication of his work is that the compact component of Deroin--Tholozan is unique in the corresponding relative character variety.
-Mondello also formalized the close relation between the representations discovered by Deroin--Tholozan and \emph{variations of Hodge structures} which was already hinted at in~\cite{deroin-tholozan} (we'll use it in Section~\ref{sec:corlette-simpson}).

-Some years later, the second author built up on the ideas of non-embedded hyperbolic quadrilaterals from Benedetto--Goldman and of necklaces of hyperbolic triangles from Deroin--Tholozan to construct action-angle coordinates to parametrize these compact components~\cite{action-angle}.
+Some years later, the second author built \cm{upon} the ideas of non-embedded hyperbolic quadrilaterals from Benedetto--Goldman and necklaces of hyperbolic triangles from Deroin--Tholozan to construct action-angle coordinates to parametrize these compact components~\cite{action-angle}.
 At the same time, the name of \emph{Deroin--Tholozan representations} was introduced.

 In recent works, Lam--Landesman--Litt described how the compact character varieties of Deroin--Tholozan representations can be equivariantly identified with (some component of) relative character varieties of representations into a compact Lie group~\cite{lll}.
 The isomorphism comes from \emph{Katz's middle convolution}---a generalization of Okamoto transformations.